KCM30114/ticketbarrell-swift/README.md

 ### METHODS
 - set up ticket roll
-- pull a ticket to be sold to ticket holder and ticket barrell
+- pull a ticket to be sold to ticket holder and ticket barrel
 - status of unsold tickets on ticket roll